jfsscsclub/senior-scholars/README.md

 It's pretty simple!
 If you want to ask a question, need help with your code, or have any other concerns, just create an issue in this Github repository by going to the [issues page](https://github.com/JFSS-CS-Club/senior-scholars/issues/new/choose).

-We will be using the issues page to store all of our request, and we will try our best to assign an available senior scholar to your request within a few hours.
+We will be using the issues page to store all student requests, and we will try our best to assign an available senior scholar to your request within a few hours.

 ### What should my issue/request look like?